muratk5n/thirdwave/en/README.md

 "@kayrosef

-Anderson Cooper just asked if Terry McAuliffe lost because the Democratic Party is "too far left".
+Anderson Cooper just asked if Terry McAuliffe lost because the Democratic Party is 'too far left'.

 Terry McAuliffe is a centrist"